 Oral appliances are similar to orthodontic retainers or athletic mouthguards; they are small and worn inside the mouth in order to accomplish a specific task.
 In this case, the device is used to prevent the soft or hard oral tissue from obstructing the airway.
 While some appliances will change the position of your jaw, others change the position of the tongue.
 Either way, they are designed to reduce snoring and may treat OSA by aligning the jaw and tongue into a more relaxed position.
 Oral appliances are not ideal for everyone, but for many individuals, they relieve or even completely remove snoring, which in turn can dramatically improve your OSA symptoms.

 What if I have a bridge or denture?

 If you have crowns or bridges, you can still receive a SomnoDent MAS appliance.
 We’ll make adjustments to the appliance as needed to make sure your restorations are not harmed in any way.
 Of course, the SomnoDent MAS Flex, which comes with a soft interior lining, may also be more appropriate and gentler on your teeth.

 In order to receive an oral appliance, you need to have a certain amount of healthy teeth.
 For example, most oral appliances require a set of 10 healthy teeth in both the upper and lower jaws.
-Thankfully, the SomnoDent MAS appliances are more accommodating, and require fewer teeth to be fulfil their purpose.
-If you have a partial denture, you may also be able to successfully as long as you have enough teeth in the lower arch.
+Thankfully, the SomnoDent MAS appliances are more accommodating and require fewer teeth to fulfil their purpose.
+If you have a partial denture, you may also be able to successfully receive oral appliance treatment as long as you have enough teeth in the lower arch.
 This allows for the best retention possible.